ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 An WebTransport session is terminated when the CONNECT stream that created it is closed.

-# Session IDs  {#session-ids}

-In order to allow multiple WebTransport sessions to occur within the same HTTP/3 connection, WebTransport assigns every session a unique ID, further referred to as session ID.
-A session ID is a 62-bit number that is unique within the scope of an HTTP/3 connection, and is never reused even after the session is closed.
-The client unilaterally picks the session ID.
-As the IDs are encoded using QUIC variable length integers, the client SHOULD start with zero and then sequentially increment the IDs.
-A session ID is considered to be used, and thus ineligible for new transports, as soon as the client sends a request proposing it.
-These reuse requirements guarantee that both HTTP/3 endpoints have a consistent view of the session ID space.

-The Session ID is a hop-by-hop property: if WebTransport is proxied, the same session can have different IDs from the client's and server's perspective.
-Because of that, session IDs SHOULD NOT be exposed to the application.

 # Session Establishment

 ## Establishing a Transport-Capable HTTP/3 Connection

-In order to indicate support for WebTransport, both the client and server MUST send an empty `http3_transport_support` transport parameter.
+In order to indicate support for WebTransport, both the client and the server MUST send a SETTINGS_ENABLE_WEBTRANSPORT value set to "1" in their SETTINGS frame.
 Endpoints MUST NOT use any WebTransport-related functionality unless the parameter has been negotiated.
-The negotiation is done through a QUIC transport parameter instead of an HTTP/3-level setting as it allows the server to customize the transport parameters it intends to send based on whether the client has indicated support for WebTransport.

-If `http3_transport_support` is negotiated, support for the QUIC DATAGRAM extension MUST be negotiated.
-The `initial_max_bidi_streams` MUST be greater than zero, overriding the existing requirement in [HTTP3].
+If SETTINGS_ENABLE_WEBTRANSPORT is negotiated, support for the QUIC DATAGRAM extension MUST be negotiated as described in
+{{!HTTP3-DATAGRAM=I-D.schinazi-quic-h3-datagram}}; negotiating WebTransport
+support without negotiating QUIC DATAGRAM extension SHALL result in a H3_SETTINGS_ERROR error.

+[HTTP3] requires client's `initial_max_bidi_streams` transport parameter to be set to zero.
+Existing implementation might enforce this requirement before negotiating settings; thus, the client MUST send a non-zero MAX_STREAMS for client-initiated bidirectional streams after receiving an appropriate SETTINGS frame from the server.

 ## Extended CONNECT in HTTP/3

 {{!RFC8441}} defines an extended CONNECT method in Section 4, enabled by the SETTINGS_ENABLE_CONNECT_PROTOCOL parameter.
 That parameter is only defined for HTTP/2.
-This document does not create a new multi-purpose parameter to indicate support for extended CONNECT in HTTP/3; instead, the `http3_transport_support` transport parameter implies that an endpoint supports extended CONNECT.
+This document does not create a new multi-purpose parameter to indicate support for extended CONNECT in HTTP/3; instead, the SETTINGS_ENABLE_WEBTRANSPORT setting implies that an endpoint supports extended CONNECT.

 ## Creating a New Session